MartinBlackburn/resolutiion-tech-test/TASK.md

 -   Add search/filter for tasks.
 -   ✅ Implement basic optimistic updates with React Query (or equivalent).
-    -   This was doing in a basic way where the tasks are fetch after an update, without a library.
-Given more time I would use Redux or React Query to manage this
 -   Write one or two simple tests (backend route test or frontend component test).
 -   ✅ Containerize with Docker for easy run.